 Inform your doctor if you are on any medications, have any allergies or underlying medical conditions before your TSH Test.
 Your doctor will give specific instructions depending on your condition on how to prepare for TSH Test.

 No specific preparation is necessary for this test.
-However, if it is performed along with other blood tests, you may need to fast (not eat or drink) for several hours.
+However, if it is performed along with other blood tests, you may need to fast or depends on the Clinician (not eat or drink) for several hours.

 If you are a healthy individual and the test results are in normal range, then the thyroid gland is functioning normally and there is no need for medical intervention.